toohoo/base64rot13/README.md

 ext(encode) = .b64.r13 (if no dest set)
 source ext .b64.r13 = action: decode
 ```
-Automatic name destination-file (if not set), recognize already packed file on extension and set automatic decrypting it.
+Automatic name for destination-file on encrypting (if not set), recognize already packed file on extension and set automatic decrypting mode.
 Requires a Perl installation.
-Works under Win, possibly works under Linux with small changes; not tested.
+Works under Windows, possibly works under Linux with small changes; but this last was not tested.